“You know what I say?! HUH? You wanna know?! Here’s what I say! I say, ‘FUCK MS!'”

 “Wow,” I said because there was nothing else to say.
 He was still paused in an expression that either showed he wanted to fight me . . . or he wanted me to understand that he was about to fight something.

 “Well YEAH — Wow!
 And I told my doc, ‘Doc, I’m not stayin’ on that shit anymore’ so he switches me to this.”
 Mike throws up his IV hand and smacks the IV pole next to him.
 There is a clatter as three of the four wheels are lifted into the air then fell to the ground again.
-He made it seem the decision for Ocrevus was equal to the time spent on his other MS drug.

 “So how do you feel about Ocrevus so far?”
 I asked.
 I felt he needed to get his story out more than I needed to hear, but any person willing to tell me his/her tale — well, let’s just say I do have a fire-burning passion to question people and learn about them.